Growing wheatgrass is one of the most common

 "new"—and ruz—meaning "day".
 Pronunciation

-varies among Persian dialects, with Eastern dialects using the
+varies among Persian dialects, with Eastern dialects using the pronunciation

-it is written as Navröz), western dialects, and Tehranis.
+as Navröz), western dialects, and Tehranis.
+A variety of spelling

-A variety of spelling variations for the word nowruz exist in
+variations for the word nowruz exist in English-language usage,

-English-language usage, including novruz, nowruz, nauruz and newroz.
+including novruz, nowruz, nauruz and newroz.

 Timing